windero-os/winderos-streamelements-widgets-and-elements/Overlays/Widgets/multi_type_goal/readme.md

 2. Twitch BITS (limited)
 3. Youtube Superchats
 4. Twitch subscriptions (limited)
+5. Youtube memberships (limited)

 They can be activated in the settings under the corresponding group.

 This Widget uses the data from the session settings to count the tips, superchats, subscriptions and cheers.
 So if something does not count to those values in the session settings it will not be included in the counter.
 At the same time everything that counts to one of these goals will be counted the same way as any other contribution from that goal group not considering what the real value of that contribution was.

+The forced split in overlays between Youtube and Twitch mean the count between the platforms is not working as far as I have seen.

 ## Setting information